 Tests that may be performed:

-fluids may be necessary for severe dehydration.
-You may need medications to treat other conditions that affect skin turgor and elasticity.
+fluids may be needed for severe dehydration.
+You may need medicines to treat other conditions that affect skin turgor and elasticity.

-Gorgas DL, Barry JD.
+Gorgas DL, McGrath JL.
 Vital signs measurement.
-In: Roberts JR, Hedges JR, eds.
-Clinical Procedures in Emergency Medicine.
-5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2009:chap 1.
+In: Roberts JR, ed.
+Roberts and Hedges' Clinical Procedures in Emergency Medicine.
+6th ed.
+Philadelphia, PA: Saunders Elsevier; 2014:chap 1.